 The liability of these two clinics – one in Cleveland, Ohio, and another in San Francisco, California – serves as a wake-up call that this is not a simple medical procedure or where an “I’m sorry” will suffice.

-Many of thee women and couples have filed lawsuits.
+Many of these women and couples have filed lawsuits.
 They want to know what happened.
 How could this have happened?
 Was it human error?
 Mechanical malfunction?
 How could it and how should it have been avoided?

 An impersonal letter informing hundreds of the negligence will not suffice.
 Neither will merely refunding storage fees, which can run up to $10,000 annually.
 Some people found out from articles in the press, particularly those dealing with the Pacific Fertility clinic in San Francisco, according to media reports.

 Pacific Fertility made promises to people that its egg and embryo freezing services can increase a family’s chances of conception by five to 10 times, according to a lawsuit filed on behalf of one of couples involved.
-Reportedly several thousand eggs and embryos were impacted at that facility that represented as much as 15 percent of its total representing some 400-500 women.
-At the University Hospitals Cleveland Medical Center, approximately 700 patients were impacted with thousands of frozen eggs and embryos being impacted.
+Reportedly, several thousand eggs and embryos were impacted at that facility that represented as much as 15 percent of its total, representing some 400-500 women.
+At the University Hospitals Cleveland Medical Center, approximately 700 patients were impacted, with thousands of frozen eggs and embryos being impacted.